 Despite Canada's increased funding in ODA to SHRH, there has been a general downward trend in OECD donors' ODA to SRHR since 2017 (Jaeger & Johnson, 2021).
 Maintaining funding in this sector is critical in order to achieve SDG5 - achieve gender equality and empower all women and girls - of which SHRH is a prerequisite (Jaeger & Johnson, 2021).
-Despite President Biden's repeal of the US's funding withdrawal from the sector under the Trump administration, funding gaps remain.
-In addition, there is increased funding demand in this sector due to COVID-19 (Jaeger & Johnson, 2021).
-As such, donor countries like Canada should continue to increase SHRH related funding levels in the future, as more broad-based funding for SRHR will leave the sector more resilient to the tides of US political change and overlapping global health challenges (Jaeger & Johnson, 2021).
-The recent Supreme Court ruling striking down Roe vs. Wade will have significant consequences not only for Canada as a neighbouring state with legal abortion but also on the international funding of services for women.
+Despite President Biden's repeal of the US funding withdrawal from the sector under the Trump administration, funding gaps remain.
+In addition, there is increased funding demand in this sector due to the COVID-19 pandemic (Jaeger & Johnson, 2021).
+Donor countries like Canada should continue to increase SHRH-related funding levels in the future, as more broad-based funding for SRHR will leave the sector more resilient to the tides of US political change and overlapping global health challenges (Jaeger & Johnson, 2021).
+The recent US Supreme Court ruling striking down Roe vs. Wade will have significant consequences not only for Canada as a neighbouring state with legal abortion, but also for the international funding of services for women.